E-learning material

 Overall, Turnitin contributes to improving the quality of your paper.
 Proper use of sources, accurate handling of citations, and expressing your own ideas are all essential skills that can be crucial not only during your university studies, but also in your future academic work.

-The first two materials (Library usage, scholarly literature sources + Ctrl C – Ctrl V) and the linked guides contain all necessary information to fulfill the library module of the compulsory SZEMTANK-course through Moodle.
-If you need more help, join our training and consultation sessions offered through the semester.
+The modules on Library usage, scholarly literature sources and Ctrl C – Ctrl V, References, plagiarism and the linked guides contain all the necessary information to fulfil the library module of the compulsory SZEMTANK-course on Moodle.
+If you need more help, join our training and consultation sessions offered throughout the semester.

 Did you use the e-learning material?